'No-deal' Brexit would complicate driving, data and roaming, UK says

 Still, the notices offer a glimpse of just how complicated the government believes the divorce could become after 46 years inside the European club.

-The notices, often a few pages per sector, also covered the implications for space programs, trading in drug precursors and reporting CO2 emissions for new cars.
+The notices, often a few pages per sector, also covered the implications for space programmes, trading in drug precursors and reporting CO2 emissions for new cars.

 The British Chambers of Commerce welcomed the notices as providing more clarity but said businesses needed more precision from government in order to plan for a no-deal Brexit.